Wayne Schmidt's Addams Family Game Malfunctions The ways my TAF broke and how I fixed the problems.

 ...is held in place by four very light spot welds.
 I'm not surprised they break.

 When just one ball is in the trough that feeds to ejector into the shooter lane, once out of every ten times instead of it resting at the end of the trough like this:

 It hangs up behind the ball sensor wire like this:

 Because the sensor wire isn't depressed the machine registers this as a missing ball and starts the ball-clearing process.
 Since there's no activator to push the ball forward this doesn't clear the problem.
 I have to take the cover glass out and clear it manually.

 The problem turned out to be related to the fix halfway up the page where I added a piece of wire to help the ejector push the ball into the shooter lane.
 Evidently the wire was too thick and once in a while the ball would bounce off the end of the trough to fly back behind the ejector and the tip of the ejector prevented it from rolling forward again.
+Balls hanging up immediately after that fix didn't happen often enough to worry about.
+It got serious enough over time to bother fixing because the wood hardened with age and impacts to the point where balls were more often bouncing back to where they could get trapped.
 Filing down the tip of the ejector a few thousandths of an inch fixed the problem.